jwallwork23/adapt_utils/test_cases/steady_turbine/README.md

 configurations are considered: one in which the turbines are aligned and another where they are offset.

+Many thanks to [Stephan Kramer][1] for coding the original fixed mesh version of this test case in Firedrake.

 ### Parameters:
   * Domain: [0, 1000]x[0, 300]